CF20852/Alexa_ESP32_DHT22_Skill/README.md

 The Timer.set() function is documented on the [Timers page](https://mongoose-os.com/docs/mongoose-os/api/core/mgos_timers.h.md) of the Mongoose-OS API documentation website.
 The AWS.Shadow.update() function is documented on [this page](https://mongoose-os.com/docs/mongoose-os/api/cloud/aws.md).
 Read those pages if you want to better understand how the *init.js* code works.
 ## Building, Flashing, and Configuring the ESP32 Code
 This process is based on [this tutorial](https://aws.amazon.com/blogs/apn/aws-iot-on-mongoose-os-part-1/) on the Amazon AWS website.
 But instead of building and flashing *c_mqtt firmware example*, we're building and flashing *init.js*.
 Start up MOS by clicking on the MOS icon in the MOS folder on your computer.
 On my Windows 11 laptop, the MOS folder is *C:\mos*.
 Clicking on the icon opens a tab in my browser and opens a Command Prompt (Windows command window) as well.
-I used the browser tab to execute the necessary commands to build and flash the *init.js* software and to configure the ESP32 Wi-Fi and AWS IoT security files.
+After telling MOS what device I am using (ESP32) and what COM port it is connected to on my laptop, I used the browser tab to execute the necessary commands to build and flash the *init.js* software and to configure the ESP32 Wi-Fi and AWS IoT security files.
 The commands I used are:
-- cd <directory where init.js is located>
+- cd \<directory where init.js is located\>
 - mos build
 - mos flash
 - mos config-set wifi.sta.enable=true wifi.sta.ssid="\<my-wifi-ssid\>" wifi.sta.pass="<my-wifi-password\>"